jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

     # AssertionError
     # IndentationError

-  python raises an ``IndentationError`` for line 2 because it was not expecting the indentation there.
+ Python raises an ``IndentationError`` for line 2 because it was not expecting the indentation there.
 Indentation has meaning in Python and in this case it does not meet the predefined rules for indentation

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^